Ritzel: What's in a name? Mascot decisions loom for Southern Cayuga, Weedsport schools

 But a nickname — a truly great nickname — should come with several considerations (Weedsport has criteria its asking its community to consider, some of which I agree in importance).

 A nickname should be unique.
-It should properly represent a community.
+It should properly represent a community and, in some form or fashion, allude to what stands out about a school district.
 It should be so simple, it rolls off the tongue (ie: alliteration).

 And please, even as a hockey fan who loves the "Mighty" Ducks, nothing is as tacky as a nickname with an adjective.
 All due respect to the current Stanley Cup champions, "Golden Knights" is too wordy.